 Editor’s note: This profile is part of Something Ventured, an ongoing series by Crunchbase News examining diversity and access to capital in the venture-backed startup ecosystem.
 As part of this project, we’re following seven seed-stage entrepreneurs over the course of several months as they build their businesses.
-Read our previous profiles of Alex Alvarado and Daybreak Health here, here and here, and access the full project here.
+Read all of our profiles of Alex Alvarado and Daybreak Health here, here, here and here, and access the full project here.

 Subscribe to the Crunchbase Daily

 With teens returning to in-person schooling after more than a year of pandemic-related disruptions, Alex Alvarado expected heightened demand at his adolescent-focused mental telehealth startup.
 But nothing quite prepared him for the reality.

 “The need is higher than we possibly could have imagined,” said Alvarado, CEO and co-founder of nearly 2-year-old Daybreak Health, which works with schools to provide online counseling to youth struggling with anxiety, depression and other mental health issues.

 Since the beginning of August, Daybreak has doubled the number of students on its platform.
 The San Francisco-based startup has also doubled the number of therapists it employs to around 40, most of whom work from home.